GeneratedArt/main/_services/printing.md

 # General overview

-Financial accounting and financial reporting are often used as synonyms.

-1. According to International Financial Reporting Standards: the objective of financial reporting is:
-2. To provide financial information that is useful to existing and potential investors, lenders and other creditors in making decisions about providing resources to the reporting entity.
-3. According to the European Accounting Association:
+Printing XY plotters and 3D printers are popular techniques used to create generative art for exhibitions.
+The XY plotters can print on a wide range of surfaces, such as paper, cardboard, vinyl, fabric, leather, wood, metal, and plastics.
+This allows for unique and captivating pieces to be created for display.
+3D printers can be used to create sculptures or other 3D pieces using various materials, such as PETG, PLA, TPU, and wood.
+These techniques provide endless possibilities for creating interactive and immersive experiences for art enthusiasts and audiences.

 ## XY plots

 XY plots using plotters are a popular technique for creating generative art, where machines use a pen or other tool to draw or paint on any surface based on digital input.
-At GeneratedArt, we offer a unique service of high-quality printing for generative art created using XY plotting, using advanced robotic arms to print on any surface and with a range of tools including pens, paint, and scratching tools in full color.
+We offer a unique service of high-quality printing for generative art created using XY plotting, using advanced robotic arms to print on any surface and with a range of tools including pens, paint, and scratching tools in full color.
 Currently, we provide A3 format prints of the highest quality thanks to our technical expertise and attention to detail.
 Our printing services are perfect for artists looking to bring their XY plots to life or art enthusiasts looking to add a unique and captivating piece to their collection.

 ### File formats